A long time ago in a gym far, far away…Roman was a bodybuilder.

 For those interested, my best weights ever were:

-FULL DISCLOSURE TIME: I recently posted the above picture on my Facebook page, and one person in particular was absolutely insisting that I used steroids to achieve the physique the shot.
+I recently posted the above picture on my Facebook page, and some people absolutely insisted that I must have been using steroids.

 To that, I’ll say honestly that while I have considered steroid use, as of now, I have not used them.
 (This may change as I age, but I have no intentions of using for performance or physique enhancement).